-- 6.1.1 All regular permanent employees shall accrue .0461 hours of sick leave with pay, to a maximum of ninety-six (96) hours per year, for each regular hour paid. - 6.1.2 An employee who is absent without pay during a pay period shall accrue sick leave with pay in proportion to the number of hours he/she was in paid status during such pay period. - 6.1.3 Sick leave shall be credited as of the end of each bi-weekly pay period. - 6.1.4 All unused sick leave may be carried forward into each ensuing year. - 6.1.5 Sick Leave Approval. - 6.1.5.1 Upon the employee's return to work after an absence qualifying for sick leave, the employee must complete and sign an absence request form and have it approved by his/her Department Head. - 6.1.5.2 The County may require employees to furnish a medical practitioner's certificate where specified in this Agreement or as allowed by law. - 6.1.5.3 The County and the Association, recognizing a potential for abuse of sick leave, agree that the County may employ reasonable means to determine the validity of any sick leave use, including requesting a medical practitioner's certificate for sick leave absences.
-The parties agree that such means shall not be used to harass or intimidate employees or discourage the appropriate use of sick leave.
+- 6.1.1 All regular permanent employees shall accrue .0461 hours of sick leave with pay, to a maximum of ninety-six (96) hours per year, for each regular hour paid. - 6.1.2 An employee who is absent without pay during a pay period shall accrue sick leave with pay in proportion to the number of hours he/she was in paid status during such pay period. - 6.1.3 Sick leave shall be credited as of the end of each bi-weekly pay period. - 6.1.4 All unused sick leave may be carried forward into each ensuing year. - 6.1.5 Sick Leave Approval.

-6.1.5.4 Employees suspected of abusing sick leave shall receive a Memorandum of Counseling from their immediate supervisor prior to being placed on sick leave verification pursuant to the above section.
+- 6.1.5.1 Upon the employee's return to work after an absence qualifying for sick leave, the employee must enter the absence into the timekeeping system. - 6.1.5.2 The County may require employees to furnish a health care provider's certificate where specified in this Agreement or as allowed by law. - 6.1.5.3 The County and the Association, recognizing a potential for abuse of sick leave, agree that the County may employ reasonable means to determine the validity of any sick leave use, including requesting a health care provider's certificate for sick leave absences.
+The parties agree that such means shall not be used to harass or intimidate employees or discourage the appropriate use of sick leave. - 6.1.5.4 Employees suspected of abusing sick leave shall receive a Memorandum of Counseling from their immediate supervisor prior to being placed on sick leave verification pursuant to the above section.